maxx1128/maxx1128.github.io/about/index.md

 1. **I enjoy boxing in the mornings.** It's better to get all that aggression out before any meetings.
 Punching bags don't have any chances to poison my lunch in the late morning after hitting them in the chest.
 2. **I'm obsessed with the Phoenix Wright Franchise.** Formal clothes aside, what's not to love about people who generate pure awesome from a mix of logic, murders, magic lie-detecting superpowers, inane legal systems, and yelling?
 Nothing.
+3. **I'm a casual drawer.** I used to do lots of anime and caricature drawings, but it's been delegated to a casual hobby lately.
+Expect occasional doodles to pop up in my feeds.
-3. **I'm an active "Maker".** New Haven has MakeHaven, a "maker space" with lots of tools for making crafts for fun and profit.
+4. **I'm an active "Maker".** New Haven has MakeHaven, a "maker space" with lots of tools for making crafts for fun and profit.
 My current favorites are the sewing machines and the laser cutters.
 They also have button machines, but I've already made dozens with my own.

 ### A Summary of Me